Deloitte Just Published the Enterprise AI Blueprint. Here's What It Takes to Build It.

 The missing variable in Deloitte’s timeline is automated ontology discovery — the ability to ingest real enterprise artifacts and automatically extract the semantic structure that underlies them.

 Feed domain-tuned models your PDFs, SOPs, service manuals, clinical guidelines, regulatory filings, spreadsheets, and EHR schemas.
-What comes out is a clean semantic model: entities and their attributes, relationships and dependencies, workflows and decision paths, business rules and constraints, taxonomies and ontological axioms.
+The pipeline analyzes document structure, extracts domain concepts and their relationships, proposes ontological categories, and cross-references against existing enterprise terminology and industry standards.
+Where it finds contradictions, ambiguities, or gaps, it surfaces them for expert review rather than silently resolving them.
+What comes out is a clean semantic model: entities and their attributes, relationships and dependencies, workflows and decision paths, business rules and constraints, taxonomies and ontological axioms — each traced back to the source artifacts it was derived from.

 What traditionally required months of manual ontology engineering can be accomplished in hours or days.
 Deloitte describes Phase 1 taking 12 months.
 With automated discovery, the knowledge fabric can be operational in two to four weeks.